karoteeni110/Finnish-verb-derivation/README.md

 The input verb should be a _perussana_ (Fin. "basic word", i.e. a word that is composed of a single morpheme and have not gone through any derivational change), and the output verb contains a single or a triple derivational morpheme (Fin. johdin; See [§ 306 Yhdistymismahdollisuuksista ja -periaatteista](http://scripta.kotus.fi/visk/sisallys.php?p=306)).

-Unfortunately, the output is not guaranteed to be "correct", since the derivational form of the verb could be exist in principle but has not been used in real life (See [§ 158 Monitulkintaisuutta kannan ja johtimen erottamisessa](http://scripta.kotus.fi/visk/sisallys.php?p=158)), and also due to oversimplification.
+Unfortunately, the output is not guaranteed to be correct, since the derivational form of the verb could be exist in principle but has not been used in real life (See [§ 158 Monitulkintaisuutta kannan ja johtimen erottamisessa](http://scripta.kotus.fi/visk/sisallys.php?p=158)), and there might be bugs in the script.

 # Structure of the scripts